ChicoState/ux-dawdle/phaseIII/README.md

 ### Evaluation Approach
 When using the product, we requested the user to focus on the task at hand and hold all comments until the end of the task.
 This was to give the user the opportunity to use the software as they would when using it in their personal life and allow them to focus and not have to worry about needing to speak or share thoughts they otherwise might not.
 The idea behind taking this approach is that this types of software tends to have a learning curve and we didn't want to add additional frustration when trying to learn and discover.
-For evaluation, we took a summative approach, recording whether or not the task was completed and how difficult they found the task, using a 5-point likert scale, resulting in quantitative date.
+For evaluation, we took a summative approach, recording whether or not the task was completed and how difficult they found the task, using a 5-point Likert scale, resulting in quantitative data.
 We also asked the user a series of questions relating to how they felt about the tasks, resulting in qualitative data.

 ## Findings
 <!--!!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!-->
 ### Data Summary
 Participant Experience:
   1. 3 years of experience in FL Studio, Garage Band, Vacuum Track